nine7nine/FSThost-pkgbuild/README.md

   correct that a re-implmenetation of this patch would be killer -- as we could hook these threads, which would get rid of a lot of traffic in wineserver...

-- I also use these staging settings.
+- I also use these staging settings. (again, wine environment variables)

   * STAGING_SHARED_MEMORY=1
   * STAGING_WRITECOPY=1

   Wine-NSPA contains some other stuff, as well.

   I disable the update window, by default.
-It can be enabled with;
+It can be enabled with; (yup, env variables)

   * ENABLE_UPDATE_WINDOW=1